dougeby/IntuneDocs/intune/windows-store-for-business.md

 ms.suite: ems
 search.appverid: MET150
 #ms.tgt_pltfrm:
-ms.custom: intune-azure
+ms.custom: intune-azure, seoapril2019
 ms.collection: M365-identity-device-management
 ---

-# How to manage apps you purchased from the Microsoft Store for Business with Microsoft Intune
+# How to manage volume purchased (or free) apps from the Microsoft Store for Business with Microsoft Intune

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

 The [Microsoft Store for Business](https://www.microsoft.com/business-store) gives you a place to find and purchase apps for your organization, individually, or in volume.
 By connecting the store to Microsoft Intune, you can manage volume-purchased apps from the Azure portal.
 For example:
-* You can synchronize the list of apps you have purchased from the store with Intune.
+* You can synchronize the list of apps you have purchased (or that are free) from the store with Intune.
 * Apps that are synchronized appear in the Intune administration console; you can assign these apps like any other apps.
 * You can track how many licenses are available, and how many are being used in the Intune administration console.
 * Intune blocks assignment and installation of apps if there are an insufficient number of licenses available.